BRTNetwork/brt-lib/docs/index.md

 ## Transaction Fees

-Every transaction must destroy a small amount of XRP as a cost to apply the transaction to the ledger.
+Every transaction must destroy a small amount of BRT as a cost to apply the transaction to the ledger.
 This is also called a *transaction fee*.
-The transaction cost is designed to increase along with the load on the XRP Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the XRP Ledger.
+The transaction cost is designed to increase along with the load on the BRT Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the BRT Ledger.

 You can choose the size of the fee you want to pay or let a default be used.
 You can get an estimate of the fee required to be included in the next ledger closing with the [getFee](#getfee) method.